cometbft/cometbft/docs/core/proposer-based-timestamps.md

 The PBTS algorithm defines a way for a blockchain to create block timestamps that are within a reasonable bound of the clocks of the validators on the network.
-This replaces the original BFT Time algorithm for timestamp assignment that relied on the timestamps included in precommit messages.
+This replaces the original BFT Time algorithm for timestamp assignment that computed a timestamp using the timestamps included in precommit messages.

 ## Algorithm Parameters

 The functionality of the PBTS algorithm is governed by two parameters.
-These two parameters are [consensus parameters][consensus-parameters], meaning they are configured by the ABCI application and are expected to be the same across all nodes on the network.
+These two parameters are [consensus parameters][consensus-parameters], meaning they are configured by the ABCI application and are therefore the same across all nodes on the network.

 ### `SynchronyParams.Precision`